Anshul-Solanki/CPAlgos/README.md

-This project has algorithms related to competitive programming
+This project has general algorithms